 Air fryers do a fantastic job cooking up anything that’s meant to taste deep-fried when it comes from a conventional oven.
-So think frozen fries, breaded chicken or fish, frozen onion rings.
+So think frozen fries, breaded chicken or fish, and frozen onion rings.
 It also does a great job with items you’d make from scratch like these Crispy Chicken Fingers or Oven Fries.

 What can’t you make?

 You can’t make anything with a liquid batter like this Crispy Beer Battered Fish (unless you freeze it first).
 You also can’t make anything in large quantities, so if you’re feeding a family, be prepared to cook in batches.

 - Cost.
 On the pricey side of home appliances, air fryers run between $100 and $300 depending on size and features.

 - Space.
 Bigger than a toaster, the air fryer is not a small appliance.
 You’ll need to give up valuable storage (or counter) space to house one.

 - Skills.
 Air fryers are essentially plug ‘n play.
 Place your food in the basket, set the time and the temperature and bam!
 You’re cooking.